axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 5.md

    [txhash] is from the above command

    [amount] and [token] is same as was sent.

+   [key-name] is the name you used in Exercise 3

    ```
    axelard tx axelarnet confirm-deposit [txhash] [amount]"[token]" [Axelar Network deposit address] --from [key-name]
    ```